devan204/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

-# 4 KB-ROM-Memory-with-Read-and-Write-Operations
+# 7. 4KB ROM Memory with Read and Write Operation using Verilog HDL and Testbench Verification

-Aim
+## Aim
 To design and simulate a 4KB ROM memory with read and write operations using Verilog HDL and verify the functionality through a testbench in the Vivado 2023.1 simulation environment.

-Apparatus Required
+## Apparatus Required
 Vivado 2023.1 or equivalent Verilog simulation tool.
 Computer system with a suitable operating system.

-Procedure
+## Procedure
 Launch Vivado 2023.1:

 Open Vivado and create a new project.